Dustb0/irasutoya.py/README.md

 # irasutoya.py
 Get images from irasutoya.com with search terms in Japanese.
 English is currently not supported.
+Web scraping is used to retrieve the images.

 ![alt text](/readme.png)